Resistance Movements in Conflict & War (L4106A)

 15 credits, Level 5

-In this module, you examine the sociology of war by investigating the intersection between violence, politics, social and economic issues, and human rights.
+Taking an interdisciplinary approach, this module will explore the concept of resistance within conflict and war.
+This will be achieved by investigating the intersection between violence, ethics, politics, social and economic issues, and human rights.

-You undertake a sociological and criminological exploration of various groups throughout history who have 'broken the law' in order to achieve some type of positive social change.
+To place this into real-world context, the module will focus upon different resistance movements throughout history who have ‘broken the law’ in order to achieve what they, and often others, deemed to be some type of positive social change.

 100%: Written assessment (Essay)